 The heart of the new Routes feature is the Route Builder.
 The power behind this tool is the use of real athlete data, which helps recommend the best roads and trails around the world that runners and cyclists use most often.

 Keep Track of Your Favorites with Starred Segments

 To keep tabs on all those stars, we’ve created a Starred Segment page, accessible via the My Segments tab on the Dashboard.
 On the Starred Segment page you’ll see a list of all the segments you’ve starred along with data like category, distance, elevation difference, and average grade.

 New Premium Feature: Weekly Progress Goals

+Premium members, now you can set time and distance goals and track your progress!
 This first iteration of Progress Goals allows you to work towards your milestones week to week.
 Available on your dashboard, use the drop-down menu next to “Weekly Progress” to select a Running Only, Cycling Only, or both a Running & Cycling …

 Premium members, get the most out of your heart rate monitor and train more intelligently!
 Now you can set your custom heart rate zones to quantify your suffering, monitor your training load, and dial into your workouts.

 Strava X-Features Released Into the Wild

 Innovation and experimentation are incredibly important to the Strava Team, so much so that we spend two full days each month working on our own projects and investigating new ideas.
 We call this coveted time a Strava Jam.
 The output of a Strava Jam could be anything from a t-shirt or infographic design to a …